 The use of those prototypes with students and in different educational settings contribute to the creation of a framework for the design of educational applications to increase student motivation and satisfaction.

 Series of serious game has been developed to support teaching scripting and programming languages like HTML and PHP.
 The material has been designed to support different educational concepts and methods and techniques.

-- simulations, an educational simulations (ES) is an “imitation” of some type of reality (software, system, environment) for learning purposes.
+- simulations, an educational simulation (ES) is an “imitation” of some type of reality (software, system, environment) for learning purposes.
 Simulations expand students’ cognitive abilities and creativity.
 Simulations offer two modes: “Learn” and “Try”.
-Three topics: HTML; interactive video; mind maps.
+Three topics: HTML; interactive video; mind maps

 - Click here for a demo

 - interactive book that incorporates videos, text, sound, pictures and exercises

 A prototype serious game has been developed to support teaching the “Law of Murder”.
 It is a simulation of a ‘real case’ and it is available only for Law students at Westminster Law School.
 The scope of introducing ‘gamification’ in Law teaching is to ensure that students become familiar with legal thinking and legal language as soon and as efficiently as possible.